 However, the laid-back lifestyle enjoyed in Johnstown is overshadowed by a growing threat.
 As with most cities in the United States, the incidents relating to drug and alcohol abuse are increasing at an alarming rate.
 In fact, Cambria County was cited as ranking third in the state of Pennsylvania for per capita deaths due to drug overdoses.
 An example of how bad the situation has gotten is that, in 2016, nearly 20 people suffered from heroin overdoses in just two days.
 Investigations from law enforcement agencies have resulted in arrests of drug trafficking rings and dealers using public transport to bring harmful narcotics into Johnstown.

 Fortunately, there are Johnstown drug rehab resources available to help struggling individuals looking to combat their problems with substance misuse.
 The state of Pennsylvania has numerous recovery programs and Johnstown drug treatment facilities.
-Use this guide to become familiar with all the options available.

 You’re not alone in this struggle.